DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - The goal of a vulnerability assessment is to identify elements in an environment that are not adequately protected -- and not necessarily from a technical perspective; you can also assess the vulnerability of physical security or the external reliance on power, for instance
         - can include personnel testing, physical testing, system and network testing, and other facilities tests
     - Vulnerability assessments are some of the most important testing tools in the information security professional’s toolkit
-    - **Security Content Automation Protocol (SCAP)**: provides a common framework for discussion and facilitation of automation of interactions between different security systems (sponsored by NIST)
+    - ❄️**Security Content Automation Protocol (SCAP)**: provides a common framework for discussion and facilitation of automation of interactions between different security systems (sponsored by NIST)
         - SCAP components related to vulnerability assessments:
             - 📚**Common Vulnerabilities and Exposures (CVE)**: provides a naming system for describing security vulnerabilities
             - 📚**Common Vulnerability Scoring Systems (CVSS)**: CVSS, the Common Vulnerability Scoring System, is used to describe the severity of security vulnerabilities.
 It provides a standardized scoring system for describing the severity of security vulnerabilities.
 The score can range from 0.0 (least severe) to 10.0 (most severe).